memgraph/memgraph/docs/user_technical/examples.md

   --durability-enabled=false --snapshot-on-exit=false
 ```

-When using Memgraph installed from DEB package, you may need to stop the
+When using Memgraph installed from DEB or RPM package, you may need to stop
-currently running Memgraph server before you can import the example.
-Use the
+the currently running Memgraph server before you can import the example.
+Use
-following command:
+the following command:

 ```
 systemctl stop memgraph